LoMa: Local Feature Matching Revisited: Limitations

 \section{Limitations}

 Despite the strong empirical performance, several limitations remain. \begin{itemize} \item Scaling the sparse matcher works well in our experiments, but large-scale descriptor training tends to overfit, see Suppl.~\cref{fig:descriptor-scaling}. \item \ours\ outperforms previous methods, but still struggles on challenging HardMatch subgroups, such as Doppelgängers and extreme viewpoint changes. \item HardMatch, similarly to WxBS, relies on human-annotated keypoints.
-The evaluation protocol based on $F$ estimation alleviates this issue, but it requires static scenes and perspective cameras. \item Although HardMatch is more diverse than previous benchmarks, it still contains geographic and temporal biases, see Suppl.~\cref{fig:dataset-time,fig:dataset-geography}.
+The evaluation protocol based on $F$ estimation alleviates this issue, but it requires static scenes and perspective cameras. \item Although HardMatch is more diverse than previous benchmarks, it still contains geographic and temporal biases, see Suppl.~\cref{fig:dataset-time,fig:dataset-geography}. \item \ours~does not consider robustness to in-plane rotations.
+This can be achieved by data augmentation~\cite{nordstrom2026whohandlesorientation} or architectural design~\cite{bokman2025flopping, nordstrom2025stronger} and constitutes interesting future work. \end{itemize}